-- 1. Create incentives to encourage the field to identify, investigate, and litigate systemic cases. - Staff systemic cases based on experience and expertise, instead of by originating office. - 3.
-Use routinely-collected data in a more strategic way to better identify systemic discrimination. - 4.
-Broaden the investigation of individual charges and educate investigators on initiating Commissioner's charges.
+• Create incentives to encourage the field to identify, investigate and litigate systemic cases.

+• Staff systemic cases based on experience and expertise, instead of by originating office.

+• Use routinely collected data in a more strategic way to better identify systemic discrimination.

+• Broaden the investigation of individual charges and educate investigators on initiating Commissioner's charges.

-Since implementation of the initiative, the EEOC has become increasingly aggressive in its pursuit of systemic cases using a "national law firm model".
+Since implementation of the initiative, the EEOC has become increasingly aggressive in its pursuit of systemic cases using a "national law firm model."
 At the end of fiscal year 2011, the agency maintained 580 active systemic investigations.
-In that same time period, 40 per cent of its systemic investigations resulted in "reasonable cause" findings, and about one-third of lawsuits filed were "multiple victim" suits.
+In that same time period, 40 percent of its systemic investigations resulted in "reasonable cause" findings, and about one-third of lawsuits filed were "multiple victim" suits.

-Strategies the EEOC is Using to Pursue High-Profile Systemic Cases
+Strategies The EEOC Is Using To Pursue High-Profile Systemic Cases transforming a single charge into a systemic action;

 The EEOC is using a variety of strategies to advance its systemic initiative and increase its inventory of systemic investigations and lawsuits.
-Those strategies include:
+Those strategies include • merging the investigation and litigation phases;